ChaosSaber/ChaosSabers-Armour-Set-Search/README.md

 - Save/load of searches
 - Partly integrated unique skills (only in the search results)
 - Filtering of search results (weapon, empty cell slots, additional perks)
-- export function to text (file and clipboard)
+- export function to text (file and clipboard) and dauntless-builder.com
 - Saving/loading of single sets

 ## planned features